Menstruation in India is still a hush-hush topic. Wonder why?

-In this fast paced world, menstruating women is still considered to be impure .
-Last year, we witnessed the fracas that was created for giving permission for the entry of women in menstruating age to enter Sabrimala temple.
+In this fast-paced world, menstruating women is still considered to be impure.
+Last year, we witnessed the fracas that was created for giving permission for the entry of women menstruating age to enter the Sabarimala temple.

-Every year around mid June the entire state celebrates it with pomp and show.
-This year the festival came to an end on 17th June, with ceremonial bath of Mother Earth.
+Every year around mid-June the entire state celebrates it with pomp and show.
+This year the festival came to an end on 17th June, with the ceremonial bath of Mother Earth.

-The mythological story or belief behind this festival is the Mother Earth or the divine wife of Lord Vishnu undergoes menstruation during first three days.
+The mythological story or belief behind this festival is that Mother Earth or the divine wife of Lord Vishnu undergoes menstruation during the first three days.

 As per the belief since Goddess Earth is menstruating, all agricultural activities are barred during these days.
-No ploughing, sowing or any other agricultural related work is carried out.
-Rajo is pronounced as Raw – Jaw or Rajawswala, meaning menstruating women.
+No plowing, sowing, or any other agricultural-related work is carried out.
+Rajo is pronounced as Raw-Jaw or Rajawswala, meaning menstruating women.

 Name and significance of each day